Background

 - Carotid artery stenosis grading (using NASCET and ESVS criteria); see 7Ch.
 7 for complete grading tables and management thresholds.

-- AAA diameter measurement and surveillance; see 4Ch.
-4 for screening/surveillance protocols.
+- abdominal aortic aneurysm (AAA) diameter measurement and surveillance; see 4Ch.
+4 for screening/surveillance protocols (Isselbacher 2022).

-- Venous disease: reflux assessment (valve incompetence) and thrombosis detection (DVT).
+- Venous disease: reflux assessment (valve incompetence) and deep vein thrombosis (DVT) detection.

-- Post-intervention graft surveillance (e.g., after bypass surgery or EVAR).
+- Post-intervention graft surveillance (e.g., after bypass surgery or endovascular aneurysm repair (EVAR)).

 - Advantages: Portable, non-invasive, relatively inexpensive, and repeatable without radiation or nephrotoxic contrast.